Porsche Extended Warranty: Cost, Coverage and Plans

 We’ve outlined those points below, but as always, it’s best to read your contract in full before signing.

-Porsche VSPs won’t cover regular wear-and-tear items like brake pads and clutches, spark plugs, bulbs, cables and vacuum hoses.
+Porsche VSPs won’t cover cosmetics or regular wear-and-tear items like brake pads and clutches, spark plugs, bulbs, cables and vacuum hoses.
 Porsche also considers “hybrid and electric batteries and battery cables” to be wear-and-tear items, although Porsche batteries have a separate factory warranty to fall back on.

 Perhaps most notably for driving enthusiasts, Porsche VSPs won’t cover any breakdowns that occur on a racetrack.

-For context, the average extended auto warranty costs around $2,500.
-That said, a Porsche is no average vehicle.
+That said, Porsches tend to cost more compared to many other vehicles.
 With a base Macan starting at $60,900 and a well-optioned 911 costing well over $140,000, it’s safe to say the average transaction cost of a Porsche falls near six figures.
-Logically, the cost of a Porsche extended warranty is likely to be high, but how high?
+The question isn’t whether the Porsche extended warranty is expensive, but whether it’s worth it when factoring in the cost of owning and repairing the vehicle.

-Porsche VSP costs
+Porsche VSP cost comparison

 Some things to keep in mind:

 Our chief takeaway is that Porsche VSPs are pretty expensive extended warranties.
 Across the board, these plans cost around $2,500 per year of coverage not already covered by the factory warranty.
+Considering that RepairPal’s estimated repair cost for a Porsche is less than $1,200 annually, the Porsche extended warranty may not make financial sense for most drivers.

 Is a Porsche extended warranty worth it?